MuhammadAbdulMoiz/go-secure-api/README.md

 # go-secure-api
-A clean and modular starter project demonstrating JWT-based authentication in Go using Gin, MongoDB, password hashing, middleware, and token validation.
-# go-jwt-auth-starter

 A clean and modular starter project demonstrating **JWT-based authentication** in **Golang**, using:

 - **Gin-Gonic** as the HTTP web framework